g8hh/the-tree-of-life/docs/buyables.md

 - marked: **optional** Adds a mark to the corner of the buyable.
 If it's "true" it will be a star, but it can also be an image URL.

+- tooltip: **optional**.
+Adds a tooltip to this buyable, appears when it is hovered over.
+Can use basic HTML.
+Default is no tooltip.
+If this returns an empty value, that also disables the tooltip.

 - layer: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.

 - id: **assigned automagically**.
 It's the "key" which the buyable was stored under, for convenient access.
 The buyable in the example's id is 11.